PalinuroSec/palinuro.dev/content/hire.md

   name = "Palinuro"
 +++

-## As a Cyber Security Consultant

-## As a Cyber Security Teacher / Trainer
+## As a Cyber Security Specialist / Educator

 ## As a Penetration Tester / Ethical Hacker